Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

   - Internally: Discord -> if you need to schedule a meeting switch from a textual conversation to a vocal one, get another tool a try.
 - Screensharing: Discord.
 Nice we are reusing a tool ♻️
 - Coding:
-  - Share codebase: Git obviously
+  - Sharing the codebase: Git obviously
-  - Work on codebase: We tried LiveShared and CodeWithMe but struggled to make these tools fit with how we work.
+  - Working on the codebase: We tried LiveShared and CodeWithMe but struggled to make these tools fit with how we work.
     - Instead, we are now using mob.sh which is by far the best tool for frequent role switching and is based on Git.
 Another tool being reused ♻️
 - Taking notes:
   - TODO.md.
 Yup, it can't be closer to the codebase.
 We are reusing yet another tool (the codebase) ♻️